pojntfx/webnetes-book/src/getting-started/distribute.md

 ![webnetesctl explorer](./img/explorer.png)

-Feel free to try out the other screens before you continue!
+Feel free to try out the other tabs before you continue!

 ## Deploying the Resources